robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       For transparency the following values are valid:
         0: no transparency.
 The BGcolor is used for char. background
         1: 50% transparency.
 The previous background is 50% dimmed
-        2: full transparency: The previos bacground is kept.
+        2: full transparency.
+The previous bacground is kept.
       If fgcolor is given, that color is used for the characters.
       If bgcolor is given, that color is used for the background for transparency 0.
 Default are colors set by setColor() and setBGColor().
       FGcolor and BGcolor must be triples that can be converted to a